Railway brake: Heberlein brake

+Steam brake

+A steam brake is a type of brake for steam locomotives and their tenders, whereby a steam cylinder works directly on the brake linkages.

 Reversibility

 Brake connections between wagons may be simplified if wagons always point the same way.
 An exception would be made for locomotives which are often turned on turntables or triangles.

-On the new Fortescue railway opened in 2008, wagons are operated in sets, although their direction changes at the balloon loop at the port.
+On the Fortescue railway line that opened in 2008, wagons are operated in sets, although their direction changes at the balloon loop at the port.
 The ECP connections are on one side only and are unidirectional.

 Accidents with brakes

 Defective or improperly-applied brakes may lead to a runaway train; in some instances this has caused train wrecks: